djkeu/Kukuk/README.md

 ## Pitch
 Always wanted to own a cuckoo clock but couldn't afford one?
-Well, bless the marvels of the modern world, you can get one on your Android phone right now.
+Well, bless the marvels of the modern world, you can have one on your phone right now.
 For Free!

 ## Disclaimer
 Use at your own risk.
 The developer is not liable for any issues caused by this app.